 Your new policy may require a new 'qualifying period'.
 You may lose the ability to claim for a period of time after you purchase your new policy.

 Existing health problems may be excluded from your new policy as a 'pre-existing condition'.
 You could have a claim denied that may have been accepted under your original policy.

 Premiums may change.
 You may pay for more insurance you don't need or may pay lower premiums in the short term but higher premiums in the long run.

 A difference in your provider's financial stability, customer experience, service or claims processes.
 You may end up paying higher premiums or find it harder to make claims.

 When things go wrong

-If you’re not happy with your adviser or your provider, you should contact them directly.
-If you’re not happy with how your complaint is dealt with, you can take it to the providers’ dispute resolution service.
+If you’re not happy with your provider or your adviser, you should contact them directly.
+If you’re not happy with how your complaint is dealt with, you can take it to their dispute resolution service.
 Find out more about resolving problems.